Frontier Models Can Hack. What Happens When They're Your AI Agent?

 NCSC makes a critical point in their blog: defenders have the ability to "shape the battlefield."
 Attackers must succeed at every step.
 Defenders only need to catch one.

-The AISI evaluation showed that Mythos fails when the attack requires capabilities outside its training distribution — specialist knowledge gaps, long-context management failures, inconsistent results across runs.
+AISI showed that Mythos fails when attacks require capabilities outside its training distribution — specialist knowledge gaps, long-context management failures, inconsistent results across runs.
 These are exactly the failure modes that deterministic security controls exploit.
-The model might be capable of a 32-step attack in a controlled lab.
+The model might complete a 32-step attack in a controlled lab.
 In production, behind a security layer that blocks shell execution, validates every argument, flags behavioral drift, and requires human approval for high-risk actions, it can't get past step 1.

 -